DanWaywell/LowPolyModels/README.md

 # LowPolyModels

-Collection of models for retro style games, game develpment, and/or whatever.
+Collection of models for retro style games, game development, and/or whatever.